 We began an Indigenous Author/Storyteller series in Spring 2021.
 This series of public programs are free to the public and open to all.
 Our programs are planned seasonally, so each season we will host a different Indigenous author or storyteller.

-So far, our guests have included Michael Kusugak (presented in April 2021) and Harold R. Johnson (booked for September 11, 2021).
+So far, our guests have included Michael Kusugak (presented in April 2021), Harold R. Johnson (presented on September 11, 2021) and Richard Van Camp (presented on November 13, 2021).
 The focus of these author/storyteller visits is to promote literature by Indigenous authors, share about Indigenous culture and history, and bring awareness to issues facing Indigenous peoples.
 The Library is committed to fairly compensating these authors/storytellers for their work and time.

 Hosting Truth and Reconciliation programs & events